luigirinaldi/fyp/README.md

   help          Print this message or the help of the given subcommand(s)

 Arguments:
-  <FILE_NAME>  Path to the file containing the equalitiy to check
+  <FILE_NAME>  Path to the file containing the equality to check

 Options:
   -v, --verbosity <VERBOSITY>  Verbosity level, feed a RUST_LOG compatible string [default: parabit=info]